MasterAM/meteor-lag-console/README.md

 $ meteor run --settings config/settings.json
 ```

-Here are some short screencasts that demonstrate the functionality (the captured colors are a bit different from the actual screen colors):
+Here are some short screencasts that demonstrate the functionality (the captured colors are a bit different from the actual screen colors).

+**Note**: the UI in the current version is slightly different from the one in shown the examples below.

+LagConsole v1.0 is coming soon and will include more functionality updated examples.

 ### enable
 ![01_enable]